lucamac99/lucamac99/README.md

 - Building a personal portfolio site with GitHub Pages
 - Publishing a second iOS app built with SwiftUI
-- Working on a multiplatform management system for tennis clubs
+- Working on a multiplatform management system for tennis clubs in React
-- Learning more about performance optimization in React

 ---